jerrymarino/iCompleteMe/README.md

 ### The `g:ycm_echo_current_diagnostic` option

-When this option is set, YCM will echo the text of the diagnostic present on the current line when you move your cursor to that line.
+When this option is set, ICM will echo the text of the diagnostic present on the current line when you move your cursor to that line.
 If a `FixIt` is available for the current diagnostic, then ` (FixIt)` is appended.

-This option is part of the Syntastic compatibility layer; if the option is not set, YCM will fall back to the value of the `g:syntastic_echo_current_error` option before using this option's default.
+This option is part of the Syntastic compatibility layer; if the option is not set, ICM will fall back to the value of the `g:syntastic_echo_current_error` option before using this option's default.

 Default: `1`